w0lf-d3n/Quebec_Wordlist/README.md

 W0lfd3n group assume no liability and are not responsible for any misuse or damage caused by using the wordlist.

+This project is released under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 🐺🐺🐺